 Do the numbers make sense, when you estimate how much you can likely rent your car for, and how many days per month, minus the cost of insurance (whether it’s your own commercial policy or Turo’s coverage)?
 And it’s also worth taking into account what your car might be worth when you’re ready to sell it, if sellers do become aware that it was a rental vehicle—is the profit you might make during its time on Turo significant enough to offset the (potential) additional “fleet vehicle” depreciation?

-If it all makes sense for you, it can be an profitable side hustle, or an innovative way to help finance a dream car.
+If it all makes sense for you, it can be a profitable side hustle, or an innovative way to help finance a dream car… or simply a way to help pay for that hunk of metal that might just be sitting around gathering dust, these days.